Ian729/NewsArchive/README.md

 * President Yoon Suk Yeol, a key U.S. ally, faces the prospect of becoming a lame duck unless he starts negotiating with the opposition.
 * President Biden discussed security in the South China Sea with the leaders of Japan and the Philippines at the White House.
 * Born in Hawaii, he moved to Japan in 1988 and won 11 grand championships.
 His success drove a resurgence in the sport’s popularity.
-* Hasan Minhaj and Ramy Youssef joined hundreds of Muslims dressed to the nines at a morning prayer gathering in New York for the Eid al-Fitr holiday.
-* Also, South Korean exit polls suggest a defeat for the president’s party.

 ![Asian](./asian.png)